aibarzr/inventor/README.txt

 ----------------------------------- PROJECT INVENTOR -----------------------------------

-	The main goal of this project is to contribute to Salesianos on its warehouse logistics in order to improve their efficiency.
+	The main goal of this project is to contribute to Salesianos on it's warehouse logistics in order to improve their efficiency.

 	On this repository are our programme to import the data from their former Lotus